 When only two players remain in the game they may agree before the deal that if one of them is eliminated, instead of giving the whole pool to the winner they will divide the pool between them in some agreed proportion - for example 50% each or 60%-40% or 30%-70% etc. The proportions will be influenced by the number of tokens each player has and whose turn it is to deal, since the dealer has the advantage of being able to exchange without risk of arrest.
 In the event of an agreement, the last two players must still continue the game until one of them loses their last token, so as not to deprive the other players of the chance that they will both be eliminated at once allowing everyone to re-enter.
 During an endgame when there is an agreement to share the pool, the non-dealer is obliged to exchange if dealt a card that is lower than V.

 Nicolino Farina's book includes rules provided by Graziano Di Luigi and ing.
 Dino Mazza for this version of Cucù played at Montorio al Vomano.
+The same rules have also been published online as a PDF.
 There are several differences from the Campli version described above, and many more dialect names for the cards and situations.

 The names for the picture cards and the phrases for announcing an arrest in Montorio are:

 - XV (cuckoo): Lu Cill